Vampiro

 Ian Richard Hodgkinson (born May 31, 1967), better known by his ring name Vampiro, is a Canadian retired professional wrestler.
-He currently works for Lucha Libre AAA Worldwide (AAA).
-He also worked for Lucha Underground as a color commentator.
+He currently works for Lucha Libre AAA Worldwide (AAA) and Juggalo Championship Wrestling (JCW).
+He is also known for his time in Lucha Underground, where is a color commentator.
 Hodgkinson is also member of the citizen crime patrol organization Guardian Angels, acting as head of the group's chapter in Mexico City.

 Hodgkinson has wrestled for various wrestling promotions.
 In the United States, he is best known for his time in World Championship Wrestling, where he held the WCW World Tag Team Championship with The Great Muta.
 However, his greatest success was achieved in Mexican promotion Consejo Mundial de Lucha Libre during the 1990s.
 In his professional wrestling career, Hodgkinson is a five-time World Champion having won the WWC Universal Heavyweight Championship once, the UWA World Heavyweight Championship once and the JCW Heavyweight Championship three times.

 Early life

 Hodgkinson used to be a bodyguard for the pop group Milli Vanilli.
 Prior to wrestling, Hodgkinson was an ice hockey goaltending prospect who was drafted by the Kingston Canadians, now known as the Kingston Frontenacs, of the Ontario Hockey League, part of the Canadian Hockey League, in the 10th round, 138th overall.